Who We Are

 Dion’s main areas of interest are multi-level governance, political legitimacy, European Union politics and policy, devolution and public sector reform.
 He has been published in journals including the European Journal of Social Policy, Political Studies Review, Parliamentary Affairs and Policy Studies, and has contributed chapters to books on governance and public administration and intra-EU migration policy.
 In addition, he has written numerous research reports, policy evaluations and editorials for various European and North American institutes and sources, and presented papers and invited lectures at conferences and universities in Canada and throughout Europe.
 His most recent book is entitled ‘Network Approaches to Multi-Level Governance: Understanding Power Between Levels’ and is currently available from Palgrave Macmillan.

 Martin Horton-Eddison is a Lecturer in International Relations at Cardiff University, having recently submitted his PhD at Swansea.
 He is also research officer at the Global Drug Policy Observatory, and research assistant on the Impackt Project.
-He received a Masters with Distinction from the University of Hull, and an honours degree from Aberystwyth University.
+He received a Masters with Distinction (International Relations) from the University of Hull, and Honours (International Politics) from Aberystwyth University.
 He was awarded full scholarships at both Swansea and Hull.
 Martin has presented policy expertise to the Commission for Narcotic Drugs at the United Nations Office on Drugs and Crime, at the International Institute for Strategic Studies, and to UK government officials.
 His written impact includes a significant contribution to a major civil society UN shadow report, citations in the United Nations' World Drug Report, intelligence briefings for Janes' Intelligence, as well as extensive policy reports and situation analyses for the Global Drug Policy Observatory.
 Martin's core research interests are crypto-drug markets, global drug policy, crypto-currencies, blockchain, dark net, and international relations theory.
 His role on the Impackt Project includes maintaining the policy toolkits, organising policy workshops, policy clinics, and website management.

 Owen Willams (coming soon)